cbzoozoom7/c-int-stack/README.md

-# empty
+# Int Stack
-empty repository with only a readme
+Fixing up [an online example](https://www.studytonight.com/data-structures/stack-data-structure) of a stack to professional standards.